maubanel/UE5-Blueprints/interface/README.md

 ##### `Step 10.`\|`ITB`| :large_blue_diamond:

 Each actor that subscribes to it can create its own definition.
 This means that the behavior can be customized PER actor class.
 Double click on the **Interface | Room 10 Switch**.
 This adds an event so there is an execution pin.
-Now add a **Switch Light** node.
+Now call the **Switch Light** function by adding its node.
+This means that when this is called and it is activated it will call switch light.
+If it is activated the boolean will be true and it will turn the light on and if not it will be false and turn the light off.

 ![interface method node](images/PrivateTooltipRm12.png)